abutler911/openai-chat-bot/README.md

-# SassySage - AI Chatbot
+# BitterBetty - AI Chatbot

-SassySage, an AI Chatbot, is a conversational bot, powered by GPT-4 developed by OpenAI.
+BitterBetty, an AI Chatbot, is a conversational bot, powered by GPT-4 developed by OpenAI.
 It can engage in human-like text conversation, accept natural language inputs and provide text-based responses.

 ## Table of contents